aloglu/pinlet/README.md

 1. Clone the repository.
 2. Safari > Preferences > Advanced > Select "Show develop menu in menu bar"
 3. From the "Develop" menu, click on "Show Extension Builder"
-4. Extension Builder window will open.
-Click on "+", then "Add Extension..."
+4. Click on "+", then "Add Extension..."
 5. Locate the folder of the repository, then click on "Select"
-6. You've added the extension to the Extension Builder.
-Click on "Install".
-You'll be prompted to enter your password
+6. Click on "Install".
+Enter your password.
+Done.

-7. You have to reload current tabs to make the extension work.
+**Note:** You'll need to reload your open tabs to make the extension work.

 *¹ This also means you have to reinstall the extension every time you relaunch Safari.
 I rarely close my browser, so this is a non-issue for me but I recognize that it'd be a deal breaker for most people.
 Unfortunately, I can't fix this unless I [pay Apple $100 annually](https://www.macrumors.com/2015/06/10/new-safari-extensions-gallery-fee/).*